-Why is this preserve significant?
+Why is this Reserve significant?

 What can I see here?

 The Michigamme Highlands are known for containing a diverse range of habitats and the Reserve is a good example.
 Forests, wetlands, lakes, rivers and rock outcroppings all connect together in a beautifully pristine area.
 Forests on the property include a mix of conifers and hardwoods, including eastern white pine, northern white cedar and yellow birch.
-These communities provide diverse habitat for rare and threatened animal species including northern goshawk, eastern gray wolf, moose, bobcat and loon.
+These communities provide diverse habitat for rare and threatened animal species including northern goshawk, bobcat and loon.

 The property contains high-quality examples of white cedar seepage swamp, a unique wetland known for its remarkable number of plant species, including blueberries, native honeysuckles, ferns, orchids, mosses and sedges.